jeremyplattux/jp-design-system/README.md

 From there, I change the saturation and lightness to create different color profiles for each palette choice.
 These include one where the saturation is changed to be a 'highlight/accent' color, and two others defined by how light or dark in the lightness level while keeping the hue and saturation the same as the original palette.

-Gradients washes are 2 to 3 color combinations of the 'highlight' palette.

 By defining everything as css varibles, we can easily change our color selections later or define it dependant by device/etc.

+### Gradients for Washes and Accents

+Gradients are primarily used as image washes and element accents and are 2 to 3 analogous color combinations of the 'highlight' palette.

 ### SVG Filter to Glaze Images